agiguild/agiguild/README.md

 Commercial organizations that want to use IP owned by the Guild must stake $AGI token, in an amount proportional to their annual revenue.
 The exact formula can be X * min(0, revenue - 1,000,000), where X is specified by the Guild but suggesting to start at 0.001.

-For example, a company that makes $2m in ARR must stake $2k of $AGI in order to use all of IP licensed by Open Source AI Guild.
+For example, a company that makes $2m in ARR must stake $2k of $AGI in order to use all of IP licensed by AGI Guild.

 ### Process for Open Source

-This will contain a detailed process how to receive funding from Open Source AI Guild and how members of the guild should be evaluating various projects.
+This will contain a detailed process how to receive funding from AGI Guild and how members of the guild should be evaluating various projects.